Skip to Content

 On our last two visits we encountered “ski-town pricing” more than we had in the past.
-We had pizza delieverd one night to offset pricey dinners on other nights.
+But we had pizza delivered to our hotel (and hade a board-game night) one night to save a little and also have a chill-out evening.

 If it’s not Friday or Saturday, double check restaurant hours.
 A lot of places close on Mondays and Tuesdays in winter.
-Others stop serving at an earlier hour from Sunday through Thursday.
+Others stop serving early in the evening from Sunday through Thursday.

-These are some of our favorite Lake Placid family dining spots.
+These are some of our favorite Lake Placid family dining spots with kids.

 More Trip-Planning Help: